Keyboard navigation in darkroom skips/loops over a subset of images if a color rating is selected through collect images on Fedora

 3.14.2 from 2016-09-12.
 According to [[https://www.sqlite.org/releaselog/3_15_0.html]], the issue was fixed in the next release from 2016-10-04, but 3.14.2 per [[https://apps.fedoraproject.org/packages/sqlite]] is the latest generally available package for Fedora 25.

 Make sure the ORDER BY LIMIT optimization (from check-in 559733b09e) works with IN operators on INTEGER PRIMARY KEYs.
 Fix for ticket 96c1454c

-#7 Updated by S W about 3 years ago
+#7 Updated by S W over 3 years ago

 Germano Massullo wrote:

 Open a bugreport at https://bugzilla.redhat.com/ against sqlite component